gajus/eslint-plugin-jsdoc/.README/rules/match-description.md

 Also note that the default or optional regular expressions is *not* case-insensitive unless one opts in to add the `i` flag.

+You can add the `s` flag if you want `.` to match newlines.
+Note, however, that the trailing newlines of a description will not be matched.

 #### Options

 ##### `matchDescription`